Shared Metadata for Data-Centric Materials Science: Acknowledgements

 We would like to thank all the participants to the workshop ``Shared Metadata and Data Formats for Big-Data Driven Materials Science: A \mbox{NOMAD}--FAIR-DI Workshop'', as listed at \url{https://th.fhi-berlin.mpg.de/meetings/META2019/}, who have contributed with questions and comments to ideas discussed in this paper.

-The organizers of and participants to the OMDI2021 workshop (see \url{https://liu.se/en/research/omdi2021} for the full list of names) are acknowledged for insightful discussions that inspired some of the concepts discussed in Section \ref{sec:onto}.
+The organizers of and participants to the OMDI2021 workshop (see \url{https://liu.se/en/research/omdi2021} for the full list of names) are acknowledged for insightful discussions that inspired some of the concepts discussed in Section ``Outlook on ontologies in materials science''.

 This work received funding by the European Union’s Horizon 2020 research and innovation program under the grant agreement Nº 951786 (\mbox{NOMAD} CoE) and by the German Research Foundation (DFG) through the NFDI consortium FAIRmat, project 460197019.